D'Spayre: Fictional character biography

 D'Spayre.
 Art by Brent Anderson.

 D'Spayre is a creation of the Dweller-in-Darkness, a powerful demon who created him to act as an agent on Earth while the Dweller-in-Darkness is banished from Earth.
-D'Spayre's first action is to kill the sorceress Zhered-Na who was the one to banish his creator.
-To do this, D'Spayre manipulates a barbarian into killing Zhered-Na.
-Over the next millennia, D'Spayre repeatedly fights Dakimh the Enchanter (Zhered-Na's student).

-Eventually, D'Spayre captured Dakimh and pupil Jennifer Kale, but was defeated by Spider-Man and Man-Thing.
+D'Spayre's first action is to kill the sorceress Zhered-Na, who had banished his creator.
+Over the next millennia, D'Spayre repeatedly fights Dakimh the Enchanter, Zhered-Na's student.
+D'Spayre captures Dakimh and pupil Jennifer Kale, but is defeated by Spider-Man and Man-Thing.

 D'Spayre tends to prey on victims who are in despair, using their fear and despair to strengthen himself.
-He terrorizes Scott Summers and Lee Forrester after Lee's father committed suicide, but is defeated by Summers, who resists D'Spayre's illusions and finds resolve in the memory of Jean Grey.
-This resolve fuels the Man-Thing, who attacks D'Spayre, and D'Spayre flees.
-He then attacks Doctor Strange when Strange is feeling distraught over separation from his girlfriend Clea, but Strange defeats D'Spayre as well, the first of many battles between the two of them.
-The Dweller-in-Darkness also menaces D'Spayre at this time.
-He later impersonated Dakimh in a vain attempt to drive Doctor Strange into despondency.
+He terrorizes Scott Summers and Lee Forrester after Forrester's father commits suicide, but is defeated by Summers, who resists D'Spayre's illusions and finds resolve in the memory of Jean Grey.
+This resolve fuels Man-Thing, who attacks D'Spayre, and D'Spayre flees.
+He then attacks Doctor Strange when Strange is feeling distraught over separation from his girlfriend Clea, but Strange defeats D'Spayre as well, the first of many battles between them.
+D'Spayre impersonates Dakimh in an attempt to Doctor Strange into despondency.

 Together with Nightmare, he later attempted to victimize Betty Ross, but was thwarted by the Hulk.
 He was next defeated and temporarily weakened by Rachel Summers.

 D'Spayre turning to face the Man-Thing.
 Art by Brent Anderson.